tomkren/pikater/docs/guide_user/User-guide.md

 ## FAQ<a name="faq"></a>

+**Please note that this section is not a guide to all the application's features.
+It is recommended to read the above documentation to discover the application's capabilities, conventions and potentially (for some users) hidden features.**

-In this section, we will cover some untrivial use cases that are not fully explained by the above documentation and also provide some additional information related to using the application.
+**In this section, we will only cover most common or untrivial use cases that are not explained by the above documentation.
+Additional information is also provided for some use cases.**

 ### How do I create an account?